 - Release Date

-Bicycle Thieves takes place at a very specific time under a unique series of social conditions that shape both its narrative and its embrace of the Neorealist style.
+Bicycle Thieves takes place at a very specific time under a unique series of social conditions that shape both its narrative and its embrace of the Neorealist message.
 Though its specificity may seem to preclude it from appealing to larger audiences, Italian director Vittorio De Sica’s film is universally human.
 The picture tells a simple tale of a man searching for his bicycle, which he needs in order to relieve his painfully long period of unemployment.
 Underneath the film’s surface rests an incredibly multifaceted application of aesthetic and formal innovation, commentary on the oppression of working classes, specific sociopolitical conditions at play in Italy at the time, and an investigation into the geographical psychology that affects various social entities within the urban environment of postwar Italy.
 And yet, Bicycle Thieves contradicts its inward complexity with an outward simplicity of raw emotional power.
 Of course, it can be screened in both ways: a layered examination of a complex series of intertextual, historical, social, and political concerns; or a heartrending narrative about people trying to survive in a world that devalues their existence as human beings.
 But at its most essential, the film cries out with humanity, establishing its place of renown in the highest ranks of international cinema.

 To begin, consider the intricate sociopolitical climate of Italy just before the film’s release in 1948: Italy would hold its first elections since the twenty-year Fascist rule ended in 1943.
 The country had organized after the civil war ended in 1945 (in which the Italian Resistance and Co-Belligerent Army fought against and defeated the Fascist Social Republic).
 After the Liberation, and under the Allied occupation, the Italian Communist Party aligned with a coalition of Christian Democrats, socialists, and liberals to guide the country into a democratic future by penning a new constitution and eradicating the monarchy.
 The newly established Republican Constitution ended suffrage, meaning the people—the partisan Resistance forces that objected to Nazism and Fascism alike—could finally retake control of their country.
 The election found the Christian Democrats standing in opposition of, and eventually winning against (thanks to the support of the Vatican and CIA), the communist’s Popular Democratic Front.
 At the same time, Italy’s economic situation remained in shambles until the United States injected around $12 billion into the European infrastructure with the Marshall Plan, beginning in April of 1948.
 Until then, Italy maintained millions of unemployed citizens.